1000 Steps – A Guide to the Best Walk Near Melbourne

 How long to walk the 1000 Steps

-Depending on your level of fitness and how fast you walk, it will take between 30 to 45 minutes to reach the top of the hill.
-From there if you walk back along the Lyrebird track add 20 to 30 minutes.
+Depending on your fitness level and how fast you walk, it will take between 30 to 45 minutes to reach the top of the hill.
+From there, if you walk back along the Lyrebird track, add 20 to 30 minutes.
 If you are keen to explore more and extend the basic walk with other walking trails, it can be from 2 to several hours.

-I spent 3 hours walking the kokoda 1000 steps, and I tell you I was happy to have done the big loop.
-This is the best way to walk away from the crowded path and got to see many native Australian animals in the wild, that you will otherwise not see.
+I spent 3 hours walking the kokoda 1000 steps, and I tell you I was happy to have made the big loop.
+This is the best way to walk away from the crowded path and got to see many native Australian animals in the wild that you will otherwise not see.

 8 Tips for walking the 1000 Steps

-2. Avoid peak time which (mornings and weekends).
+2. Avoid peak time (mornings and weekends).
 Early afternoon is probably less busy.

 5. Bring a wide-brimmed hat.